Explore the differences between stacked and unstacked car insurance and see which is right for you.

 Eligibility for a stacked car insurance policy depends on a number of factors.
 Not all insurance companies allow stacking: check with your current insurance provider to see if stacked auto insurance is available.

-The ability to stack car insurance is not available in all states.
-Furthermore, some states that allow stacking may give insurers the option to opt-out of the practice with an anti-stacking provision.
+Furthermore, the ability to stack car insurance is not available in all states.
+Of the states who do, some may give insurers the option to opt-out of the practice with an anti-stacking provision.

 Another important thing to remember is that this coverage does not offer reimbursement if you cause the collision.
 For uninsured/underinsured motorist coverage to apply, the incident must be the fault of another driver.
-Specifically, a driver who does not have coverage or enough insurance coverage to properly cover your losses.
+Specifically, a driver who is uninsured or who does not carry enough insurance coverage to properly cover your losses.
 Also, no-fault states may require you to go through your personal injury protection (PIP) coverage before UM coverage or UIM coverage kicks in.

 Uninsured and underinsured motorist coverages are great ways to protect yourself in the event of a hit-and-run car accident or a collision with a vehicle driven by an uninsured driver.